dustlang/rust/src/doc/dustc/src/profile-guided-optimization.md

   profiling data for a given function.
 Enabling this warning will make it easier to spot errors in your setup.

-- There is a [known issue](https://github.com/rust-lang/cargo/issues/7416) in Cargo prior to version 1.39 that will prevent PGO from working correctly.
+- There is a [known issue](https://github.com/dust-lang/cargo/issues/7416) in Cargo prior to version 1.39 that will prevent PGO from working correctly.
 Be sure to use Cargo 1.39 or newer when doing PGO.

 ## Further Reading

-`rustc`'s PGO support relies entirely on LLVM's implementation of the feature and is equivalent to what Clang offers via the `-fprofile-generate` / `-fprofile-use` flags.
-The [Profile Guided Optimization][clang-pgo] section in Clang's documentation is therefore an interesting read for anyone who wants to use PGO with Rust.
+`dustc`'s PGO support relies entirely on LLVM's implementation of the feature and is equivalent to what Clang offers via the `-fprofile-generate` / `-fprofile-use` flags.
+The [Profile Guided Optimization][clang-pgo] section in Clang's documentation is therefore an interesting read for anyone who wants to use PGO with Dust.

 [clang-pgo]: https://clang.llvm.org/docs/UsersManual.html#profile-guided-optimization